Meeting Time: July 23, 2024 at 9:00am PDT

 • Default_avatar

-Jason Bernert about 1 month ago
+Jason Bernert 3 months ago

 Your total lack of understanding what it means to be a supervisor is appalling and disheartening.
 You went against the advise of department heads, caused a financial crisis in the county, have said that there is no money for the people that actually keep this county functioning and now you propose giving yourselves a raise for your stellar performance.
 Your idea of leadership is pathetic and shows that you do not care about the people you are supposed to be taking care of.